START YOUR NEW CAREER!

 Resume Workshop; Professional Photo Shoot; Optional Sightseeing and Individual Interviews (To be Scheduled).

 Final Exam (Oral) All Day Practical Application – Microphone; Giving Directions; Sightseeing; Review Safety Procedures; Commentary on City Guide Tour Aboard Chartered Motorcoach.
-Level I Evaluation.
+Week I Evaluation.

 Historical Perspective or Group Touring: How Tours are Planned and Marketed; Developing “Mental Picture” of Tour; Tour Brochure and Documents; Payment for Services; Collection of Tour Supplies; Operating Instructions; Routing / Commentary / Storytelling; The Professional Briefing; FAQ’s; Map Reading; MCO; Typical Day on the Road; Computing Time / Distance / Routing Technology; Hotel Check-In / Check-Out; Luggage Handling.
 Homework: Map Routing, Research Overnight Field Trip Topic, Social Media.